saasbook/hw-activerecord-practice/README.md

 Open the specfile and take a look.
 Your workflow will be as follows:

-1. Pick an example to work on (we recommend doing them in order)
+1. Pick an example to work on (we recommend doing them in order).
+Each example (test case) begins with `xspecify`.

-2. In that example, uncomment the line beginning `skip`; this will cause that particular test _not_ to be skipped on the next testing run
+2. In that example, change `xspecify` to `specify` and save the file;
+this change will cause that particular test _not_ to be skipped on the next testing run

 3. The test will immediately fail because you haven't written the needed code